fillumina/PerformanceTools/README.md

-Evaluating how long a (relatively small) code takes to execute is a kind of performance test called *micro-benchmark* as opposed to the classic benchmarks which usually concern full program execution.
+Evaluating how long a (relatively small) code takes to execute is a kind of performance test called *micro-benchmark* as opposed to the classic benchmarks which usually concern full program executions.
 A micro-benchmark has the disadvantage of making it difficult to compare measures obtained from different systems.